 There are several positive effects of cortisol.
 It has many important, helpful functions in the body when its normal rhythms can be maintained as nature intended.

 Have you ever noticed that you feel little if any pain during or shortly after an accident or fight?
-This is in part due to the positive effects of cortisol.
-It suppresses inflammation Then when you relax, the pain intensifies as stress hormone levels normalize.
+This is because cortisol keeps inflammation in check during periods of distress.
+Then when you relax, the pain intensifies as stress hormone levels normalize.
 DHEA hormone initiates repair and the inflammatory process begins.

 Short occasional bursts of high cortisol levels are expected and easily handled by the body as part of the stress response.
 It only becomes damaging when levels stay elevated due to malfunction or chronic stress.
 This is common in today's world as we deal with financial worries, environmental toxins, obesity, relationship troubles and more.

-One of the functions of cortisol is to reduce inflammation, an initial part of the healing process.
+One of the functions of cortisol is to reduce inflammation, an initial part of healing injuries.
 Inhibiting this process allows body tissues to continue receiving their full blood supply.
 Healing is not a priority when in flight-fright.

 In order to inhibit inflammation, cortisol suppresses the immune system.
 That is good news when you need to run from a predator, but bad news when you need to fight off a microbe.
 Even a twenty minute episode of stress has been shown to reduce natural killer cell activity, our primary defense system, for up to three days.

 Adrenaline and cortisol work together during stressful times to create memories of emotional events.
 You've probably experienced an event that felt so emotionally charged that it seems forever burned into your memory as if it just happened.
 This is called a flash bulb memory and probably serves as a protective device - a powerful reminder of what you want to avoid.